 The <Reject cause> value set to '5' indicates that the transmission control server cannot grant the receive media request, because the requesting party only has send privilege.
 Cause #6 - No resources available

 The <Reject cause> value set to '6' indicates that the transmission control server cannot grant the receive media request due to congestion.
+Cause #7 - Max no of simultaneous stream to receive is reached

+The <Reject cause> value set to '7' indicates that the transmission control server cannot grant the receive media request due to max number of simultaneous stream to receive is reached.

 Cause #255 - Other reason

 The <Reject cause> value set to '255' indicates that the transmission control server does not grant the receive media request due to the transmission control server local policy.